 Climb Pyramids at Coba Ruins

-Yucatan is also known as the Mayan Riviera, since it’s home to some of the most spectacular Mayan ruins still in existence, including the Tulum ruins and Muyil.
-Hidden in the dense forests are many magnificent reminders of this once-mighty civilization, but the Coba ruins are a little different.
+Yucatan is also known as the Mayan Riviera.
+This is because it’s home to some of the most spectacular Mayan ruins still in existence, including the Tulum ruins and Muyil.

-The climb is quite steep, especially coming down can be a little scary, but wear comfy shoes and use the ropes to help you.
-From the top, you can gaze out in wonder across the treetops, and see for yourself why the Mayans felt closer to the gods up here.
+The climb is quite steep, and coming down can be a little scary, but wear comfy shoes and use the ropes to help you.

-How to get to Coba Ruins from Tulum: The Coba Mayan ruins are only 47 km and 45 minutes by car from Tulum.
-You can either rent a car and combine a Coba day trip with some other attractions on this list or go by colectivo.
+The Coba Mayan ruins are 29 miles northwest of Tulum, merely a 45-minute drive.
+You can either drivee your own car and combine a Coba day trip with some other attractions on this list, or go by colectivo.

-You can also join a tour to Coba- here are a couple of suggestions for you:
+You can also join a tour to Coba – here are a couple of suggestions for you:

 Soak Up The Colors of Valladolid

-From the Mayans to Spanish settlers, to the present day, Yucatan has a rich history that’s well worth delving into.
 If you’re interested in the impact that the Spanish conquistadors had on the region, then definitely plan a Valladolid day trip.

 Valladolid is a somewhat sleepy but extremely charming town where that way of life has been preserved for centuries.